Add to Trip Planner

 Corvallis

 Big River Restaurant and Bar gets grass-fed lamb from Junction City, goat cheese from Sweet Home, Angus beef from Canby and organic produce from Philomath.
-Clearly, fresh and local are built in.
+Clearly, fresh and local come with the territory.

 Try: Troll-caught king salmon, Denison Farms delicata squash and new potato homefries with spinach, shallots and salsa verde.